 When will I be able to get the vaccine?
 How are certain populations being prioritized?

-Anyone 65 and older in Rhode Island is now eligible to receive the vaccine, along with health care workers, first responders, and people living in congregate care settings.
+Anyone 60 and older in Rhode Island is now eligible to receive the vaccine, along with people 16 and older with certain medical conditions, health care workers, first responders, and people living in congregate care settings.

 The vaccine is free and no health insurance is required.